 Marc was a founder in 1911 of the Blaue Reiter group, an influential circle of artists who produced exuberantly colored works based on emotional themes.
 Much of Marc’s work featured animals---dramatic groups of horses in particular.

-The original oil painting of Foxes hangs in the Kuntsmuseum in Dusseldorf, but Giclee prints are available for purchase.To read more, a subscription is needed: Click here to subscribe
+The original oil painting of Foxes hangs in the Kuntsmuseum in Dusseldorf, but Giclee prints are available for purchase.To read more, a subscription is required.
+Log in or click here to subscribe.